 Custodial Care: Services and supplies furnished primarily to assist an individual in the activities of daily living.
 Activities of daily living include such things as bathing, feeding, administration of oral medicines or other services that can be provided by persons without the training of a health care provider.

 D(back to top)

-Denver Health and Hospital Authority: A political subdivision of the state of Colorado organized for the primary purpose of providing comprehensive public health and medical health care services to the citizens of the City and County of Denver.
-Elevate is a separate legal entity from the Denver Health Hospital Authority.
+Denver Health and Hospital Authority (DHHA): A political subdivision of the State of Colorado organized for the primary purpose of providing comprehensive public health and medical health care services to the citizens of the City and County of Denver.
+DHMP is a separate legal entity from the Denver Health Hospital Authority.